State health officials announce 10th human case, 2nd EEE death in Massachusetts

 “We continue to emphasize the need for people to protect themselves from mosquito bites,” said Public Health Commissioner Monica Bharel, MD, MPH.
 “The unusually warm weather expected this weekend will increase outdoor activity among people and mosquitoes.
 It is absolutely essential that people take steps to avoid being bitten by a mosquito.”

-In addition to the 10 human cases of EEE this season in Massachusetts, there have also been eight confirmed cases of EEE this year in animals – seven horses and a goat.
+In addition to the 10 human cases of EEE this season in Massachusetts, there have also been eight confirmed cases of EEE this year in animals, including seven horses and a goat.
 Two people have died from EEE.

+A 5-year-old Sudbury girl who was recently hospitalized in critical condition after she tested positive for the potentially fatal Eastern Equine Encephalitis virus has been moved out of the ICU and is continuing to improve.

 State officials continue to remind residents throughout the Commonwealth to take personal precautions to prevent mosquito bites.
 Residents can learn more about EEE and ways to protect themselves on DPH’s website.